 Fig 2.
-Jacob van Loo, Musical Company, ca. 1665/66, oil on canvas, 73.3 x 66 cm, Thyssen-Bornemisza Collection, Madrid, inv. no. 1930.47 whom Van Loo appears to have plucked from one composition for the other-each of the three scenes has a very different energy.
-The amorousness of the couple in Man Holding a Woman on His Knees and disorder of the scholar's room in Scholar in His Study endow the paintings with a dynamic energy that is entirely unlike the sense of quietude and contemplation that pervades Young Man Reading.
+Jacob van Loo, Musical Company, ca. 1665/66, oil on canvas, 73.3 x 66 cm, Thyssen-Bornemisza Collection, Madrid, inv. no. 1930.47 couple in Man Holding a Woman on His Knees and disorder of the scholar's room in Scholar in His Study endow the paintings with a dynamic energy that is entirely unlike the sense of quietude and contemplation that pervades Young Man Reading.
 That Van Loo executed the Leiden Collection work after the other paintings is confirmed by technical analysis.
 Infrared reflectography shows that the young man's proper right foot was originally smaller and located slightly higher than that of the youth in Scholar in His Study.
-Van Loo, perhaps utilizing a now-lost preliminary drawing, revised the boy's position when making this work (see technical notes).^[5]
+Van Loo, perhaps utilizing a now-lost preliminary drawing, revised the boy's position when making this work (see technical notes).[5]